TomSifted/spotify-CHECKER/README.md

 # Web Wallet

-This project was generated wit
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

+## Development server

+Run `npm start` for a dev server.
+Navigate to `http://localhos